 How to make Peppermint Ganache Icebox Cake

 I decided to try out a no-bake version.
 This icebox cake is SO good and just like the Candy Cane Trifle, it’s super decadent.
-Rich layers of peppermint whipped cream, ultra smooth chocolate ganache, and those magical Nabisco Famous Chocolate Wafers.
+Rich layers of peppermint whipped cream, ultra smooth chocolate ganache, and those magical Nabisco Famous Chocolate Wafers (NOTE: these have been discontinued!
+But you can still make this with alternatives, like Oreo thins, chocolate graham crackers, or Goya brand Chocolate Maria cookies).
 The chocolate wafers soften overnight in the fridge to create this super fudgy cake layer.

 It’s one of those desserts that looks super impressive but is REALLY easy to put together.
 All you’re doing is making chocolate sauce and whipping up some cream.
 Then layer it all up and let the fridge do the work.
 This is the first icebox cake I’ve ever made, and I think I’m a new convert.